 This is your chance to make a difference and to have an impact on someone’s life.
 We want to make it everything you hope for – and more.

-We’re here to serve you:
+Meet the DWC team of staff, we’re here to serve you:

 From a young age, Joshua has fostered a life-long passion for international relief and development.
 At age 18, he volunteered abroad for the first time in Turkey after a series of powerful earthquakes hit the country.
 As part of a small group of volunteers, he worked in a displaced persons camp set up in the aftermath of the disaster.
 Since completing his master’s degree in international development, Joshua has been involved in relief and development projects throughout the developing world.
 Most recently, he worked for a large non-government organization in West Africa to help implement water and sanitation projects, agriculture initiatives and rural livelihood programs.
 Now based in DWC’s Kamloops office, Joshua works to ensure the successful delivery of the organization’s mandate and strives to increase the quality and impact of its efforts in the developing world.